opsi-org/documentation/README.md

 ## Edit this documentation

 There are two main ways to edit the documentation:
-1) Via the edit link on docs.opsi.org
+1) Via the edit link on [docs.opsi.org](https://docs.opsi.org).
-2) Merge Request on GitHub
-3) Clone this repository and edit the files locally.
+3) Clone this repository, edit the files locally and create a Merge Request/Pull Request (gitlab.uib.de or github).

 ### Edit via docs.opsi.org
 <a name="edit-docs"></a>